GhostAIDLP/GhostAI_DLP/README.md

 This guide explains how to set up a Python virtual environment, activate it, install Flask, run a Flask application, and use CLI tools inside the environment.

 ---
+CLI Usage (important!)

+The CLI lives under src/cli/.
+Because this project uses packages (src/), you must run the CLI with Python’s module flag (-m) from the project root.

+Interactive Mode

+For pasting multiline code and analyzing it:

+python3 -m src.cli.cli

+Example:

+Enter a code prompt (or type 'exit' to quit): // detector test: obvious AWS creds (FAKE ONLY) Enter the next line (or press Enter to submit): const AWS = require('aws-sdk');
+...

+This will send the snippet to the Flask API and print the JSON result (score, severity, breakdown, etc.).

+Automation Mode (coming soon)

+Automation tooling (src/cli/automate.py) is being added, but for now interactive CLI is the primary entrypoint.
 ## 1. Prerequisites

 Make sure you have **Python 3.x** installed.
 Check with: